breeMudi/profile-card-component_2_20/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - profile-card-component_2_20

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is a solution to the [profile-card-component on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents